Here’s a possibly true story of legend that’s a perfect example of how an innocent act can destroy an entire army…

-In my own personal journey, I needed to understand myself better – know why I thought and acted in certain ways compared to others (my Personality Profile for example).
-This allowed me to better understand and therefore more effectively lead the people I surrounded myself with, so I that I could unify the team to want to follow me.
+In my own personal journey, I needed to understand myself better – to know why I thought and acted in certain ways compared to others (my Personality Profile for example).
+This allowed me to lead the people I surrounded myself with more effectively, so I could unify the team to want to follow me.

 Who is believing in you?
 Why?